 Financing a lease can be challenging.
 Typically 35% down is required and only a handful of lenders will look at financing leasehold properties.
 The remaining term must extend beyond the amortization period by at least 10 years (an amortization period typically being 25 years).

-There are similarities to a strata in that a monthly fee is payable in order to cover things such as:
+However, there are similarities to a strata in that a monthly fee is payable in order to cover things such as:

 Building administration and maintenance services